-Biological safety cabinets or BSCs are an enclosed, ventilated hood or workspace that allow for the safe handling of pathogens, contaminants or other potentially hazardous materials.
+Biological safety cabinets, or BSCs, are enclosed, ventilated hoods or workspaces that allow for the safe handling of pathogens, contaminants, and other potentially hazardous materials.

 Classes and Types of Biological Safety Cabinets (BSC)

-BSCs (in the US and many other countries) are officially designated and described in the Biosafety in Microbiological and Biomedical Laboratories 5th Edition BMBL.
-The biological safety manual is produced by the U.S. Centers for Disease Control and Prevention and National Institutes of Health.
-According to the BMBL these cabinets are designated as follows:
+BSCs in the U.S., and in many countries, are officially designated and described in the Biosafety in Microbiological and Biomedical Laboratories (BMBL) 5th Edition.
+This biological safety manual is produced by the U.S. Centers for Disease Control and Prevention (CDC) and the National Institutes of Health (NIH).
+According to the BMBL, biological safety cabinets are designated as follows:

-Class II hoods provide personnel, environmental and product protection for a range or low to moderate risk materials.
-These biological safety cabinets are used in research, clinical, industrial and pharmacy settings.
+Class II hoods provide personnel, environmental, and product protection for a range of low- to moderate-risk materials.
+These biological safety cabinets are used in research, clinical, industrial, and pharmacy settings.

-Germfree manufactures a wide range of Biological Safety Cabinets that are utilized in applications within healthcare, research, security and industry.
-These units include Class I & Class II hoods and Class III gloveboxes that allow for the safe handling of potentially hazardous agents as well as the sterile preparation of materials.
-Learn more about Germfree’s Biological Safety Cabinets.
+Germfree manufactures a wide range of Biological Safety Cabinets that are utilized for applications within the fields of healthcare, research, security, and industry.
+Germfree units include Class I and Class II BSCs and Class III BSC gloveboxes to allow for the safe handling of potentially hazardous agents as well as for the sterile preparation of materials.
+Visit our Biological Safety Cabinets page to learn more.